juhovh/mocha-jenkins-reporter/README.md

 Jenkins Setup
 -------------

-If you use the Makefile specified in the last section, setting up Jenkins should be pretty straighforward.
+If you use the package.json approach specified in the last section, setting up Jenkins should be pretty straighforward.
 For the shell execution you can use something like this:

 ```
 cd $WORKSPACE